vectordotdev/timber-io/_posts/2017-04-01-quit-using-activesupport-tagged-logging.md

 Notice how this is oh-so-much-better.
 Let's address the same issues above:

 1. **It's human readable**.
-The log message is at the front, like you'd expect, and the structured data is delimited by a very clear delimiter.
-Lastlty, the metadata is human readable in logfmt.
+The log message is at the front, like you'd expect, and the structured data is clearly delimited.
+Plus, the metadata is in a human readable format ([logfmt](https://brandur.org/logfmt)).
-2. **Your logs are no longer noisy.**
-3. **Your data is no longer ambiguous.** The `request_id` and `session_id` are keyed and clearly identified.
+2. **Your data is no longer ambiguous.** The `request_id` and `session_id` are keyed and clearly identified.
-4. **Your logs are consistent and reliable.** The data is structured, easy to parse, and the order does not matter.
+3. **Your logs are consistent and reliable.** The data is structured, easy to parse, and the order does not matter.
 Adding more data will not affect downstream consumers (alerts, graphs, etc).
-5. **This is much easier to search.** You have real structured data to search on.
+4. **This is much easier to search.** You have real structured data to search on.
-6. **Parsing ia dead simple.** Logfmt is an open standard, there are parsers for virtually every language.
+5. **Parsing ia dead simple.** Logfmt is an open standard, there are parsers for virtually every language.

 ## Taking this further.

 The strategy above is certainly a step up, but there are still some issues: What if the structured data changes?
-None of the logging platforms will recognize this format and parse it.
+And, none of the logging platforms will recognize this format and parse it.

 Welcome to Timber :).
-Timber formalizes this strategy and provides the best logging console (I'm biased of course) to search and use this data.
-How so?
+Timber formalizes this strategy, parses this data, and provides the best (I'm biased of course) console for accessing this data.
+How does it work?

-1. Timber parses this format, [showing you only the log message in our console]({% link _docs/app/tutorials/view-metadata.md %}).
+1. Timber parses the attached metadata, [showing you only the log message in our console]({% link _docs/app/tutorials/view-metadata.md %}).
-   Accessing this metadata is as simple as clicking the line.
+   Accessing the metadata is as simple as [clicking the line]({% link _docs/app/tutorials/view-metadata.md %}).
 2. All of this data is accessible as
    [real fields you can search on]({% link _docs/app/basics/search-syntax.md %}).
    Ex: `http.request_id:abcd1234`.
-3. We've defined a [versioned JSON schema]({% link _docs/app/advanced/the-log-line-json-schema.md %}) for this metadata.
-This creates a contract with downstream consumers.
-It also means you don't have to spend hours (or days) deciding on a flexible structure for this data.
+3. We've defined a [versioned JSON schema]({% link _docs/app/advanced/the-log-line-json-schema.md %}) that creates a strict contract with downstream consumers (alerts, graphs, etc).
+It also means you don't have to spend days deciding on a flexible structure for this data.
+It took us many weeks.

 ## Get this in under 5 minutes